 - For numerous articles on Italy, The Alps, British Isles and France please visit my blog: www.educated-traveller.com

 - Our sister company: www.grand-tourist.com offers unique tailor-made travel experiences for very small groups and individuals.
-These experiences will resume in early 2022.
+These tours run every few months – the next tours are in September and October, 2022.

 - Written: 8th April, 2020

 - The photo below reminds us that disease has always been a problem in Venice.
 It is memorialised in the names of alleys & fondamente.
-Below the ‘Ponte agli Incurabili’ translates as ‘The Bridge to/of the incurables’
+‘Ponte agli Incurabili’ translates as ‘The Bridge of the incurables’